ibm-cloud-docs/containers/storage-block-vpc.md

 - If you want to use an SSD defined performance (SDP) profile, [review the capacity range and IOPs details](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#defined-performance-profile).
 Note that when using an SSD defined performance, the capacity of the volume is determine by the IOPs and throughput that you specify.

 - You can use an existing storage class as a starting point for creating your own class.
 Save the details of an existing storage class by using the `kubectl get sc <storageclass> -o yaml` command.

+- To keep costs low, you can initially provision a PVC with low capacity, minimum IOPS, and minimum throughput using the `ibmc-vpc-block-sdp` storage class, which has a minimum of 3000 IOPS and 1000 Throughput (Mbps).
+After provisioning, you can access the PVC and adjust the [IOPS](/docs/vpc?topic=vpc-adjusting-volume-iops&interface=ui) and [throughput](/docs/vpc?topic=vpc-adjusting-volume-throughput&interface=ui) as needs are better defined.

 To create a custom storage class: